 He was a writer, speaker, and had a distinguished political career beyond medicine, serving as an MP from 1900 and as Portugal's ambassador to Spain.
 He retired from politics at age 51 (in 1925) in order to more fully pursue research in neurology 3.
 Other than cerebral angiography, his main research interests were in Parkinson disease, battle trauma neurology, and clinical neurology.

-He died on December 13th 1955, at the age of 81, from a catastrophic abdominal haemorrhage.
+He died on December 13th 1955, at the age of 81, from a catastrophic abdominal hemorrhage.

 - pioneering work on cerebral angiography